Voices

 It's Working

-- Communication confidence — are they more comfortable expressing themselves?
+- Communication confidence: are they more comfortable expressing themselves?

-- Sense of belonging and peer connection
+- Sense of peer connection and belonging

 - Willingness to support others around mental health topics